egrosdou01/blog.grosdouli.dev/blog/2025-09-11-docusaurus-cloudflare-analytics-integration/docusaurus-cloudflare-web-analytics.md

 Ensure everything is working as expected.
 You can access the site on `localhost:3000`, and no warnings are visible in the terminal.
 Once the smoke tests are done, navigate to the `build/` directory and open the `index.html` file with an editor.
 Search for `cloudflareinsights` and ensure the script section added in the previous step is already visible.

-Next steps are `git add, commit, and push`!
+The next steps are `git add, commit, and push`!

 ## Conclusion